chronoDave/Chrono-Labs/packages/portfolio-express/assets/markdown/doombox.md

 #### Concept

 As Doombox was meant to replace foobar2000, designing the initial version of the UI was relatively straightforward.
-When I want to improve an already existing UI, I ask myself the following questions:
+When improving an already existing UI, I ask myself the following questions:

  - Which elements work?
  - Why do these elements so well, and do these elements affect other elements?